bilo1967/rebooth/README.md

 In the [auth directory](/auth) there are a couple of examples authentication modules with radius and imap authentication.
 You may adapt them to fit your needs by setting the value of a few constants at the beginning of each module.

 There's also a [guest-auth.inc.php](auth/guest-auth.inc.php) authentication module wich implements a basic local authentication system.
 Credentials are retrieved from a JSON file which is stored into the data directory and managed using a command line [helper php script located in the bin directory](bin/guest.php).
 Run the script without parameters to get help.
 Users can be added, deleted, modified.
-For each of them it is possibile to set a username, a password and an account expiry (in days).
+For each of them it is possible to set a username, a password and an account expiry (in days).

-In this cas you would set something like this into your config.inc.php file:
+In this case you would set something like this into your config.inc.php file:

 ```php
     "auth_module"               => 'guest-auth.inc.php',